ut2310/memory_management_take_home/README.md

 In an ideal situation, the agent would remember everything it did in pursuit of a goal in its full representation.
 A good memory system gets us as close to this ideal as possible while still operating within input context constraints.

-Your goal is to understand how the DevOps agent works, understand the current memory-management approach, and improve it.
+Your goal is to understand how the DevOps agent works, understand the current memory-management approach, and either improve it or implement a new approach.

 ## What You're Working With